vilcans/screenplain/README.md

 The magic that Screenplain performs is to take your plain text file and convert it to a good looking screenplay in an industry standard format.
 Send that file off to your producer, agent, director or screenwriting competition.
-The supported output formats are FDX  HTML, and PDF.
+The supported output formats are FDX, HTML, and PDF.

 Screenplain can be used as a command-line application or a library.
 An [Online version of Screenplain](http://www.screenplain.com) is also available.

-Note that Screenplain is under development and is missing features and the master branch may not always work.
-I'm currently working on supporting the whole [Fountain](http://fountain.io) specification.
-(Fountain was previously known as "Screenplay Markdown" or "SPMD.")

 Installing
 ==========